*This was originally published January 2016 but has since then bee updated.

-There is an increasing number of people who are joining the Work-at-Home force every day.
+There is an increasing number of people who continue to join the Work-at-Home force every day.
 The more that join, the more competitive it’s going to get.
-If you ever have contemplated building a business out of your home, like me, I suggest you start implementing a plan to make it happen.Is the Time Ever Right to Build Your Freelance Business?Click To Tweet
+If you ever have contemplated building a business out of your home, like me, I suggest you start implementing a plan to make it happen Now!

 “The timing isn’t right?”

 I said this not too long ago.
+Actually a couple years ago now.
 Since then, I have done a complete re-evaluation of my career and finances.
-My timing is now!
+My timing is then and I did it……almost.

 I may be slow at figuring it out